TPO-POMGOM/youtube-dl-gui/README.md

 - Monitoring progress requires the user to switch to each command line window in turn and read the progress message.

-youtube-dl-gui is a GUI built on top of youtube-dl, using gooey and some homemade extensions to gooey, in order to provide a more convenient user interface for downloading videos.
+`youtube-dl-gui` is a GUI built on top of `youtube-dl`, using `gooey` and some homemade extensions to `gooey`, in order to provide a more convenient user interface for downloading videos.